sunho001215/sunho001215.github.io/_pages/projects.md

 > The theme and content of this project are identical to those of the K-Startup Maker Project 2020. </p>
 >
 > <p><b>Remarks</b> <br>
-> This project was carried out with a grant of &dollar;5,000, and as a result of the competition, we received an excellence prize along with a prize money of &dollar;1,000.
+> This project was carried out with a grant of 5,000 dollars, and as a result of the competition, we received an excellence prize along with a prize money of 1,000 dollars.
 The entire process of the project was carried out under the guidance of Professor <a href="https://rllab.snu.ac.kr/people/songhwai-oh">Songhwai Oh</a> at Seoul National University. </p>
 >
 > </details>